 - 3Then just say the number that corresponds to the Skip Ads button and your computer will skip the ad

 The Caveats of skipping Youtube Ads with Voice Control

 Of course, Voice Control was not specifically designed for skipping Youtube ads.
 As a result, one runs into some inefficiencies that make the experience less than perfect (but still useful!).

-The first is that one has to make the initial effort to turn Voice Control on and there is no shortcut key or option to do that.
-That means, that you have to foresee when you will not be able to interact with the trackpad or mouse while watching a Youtube video and go through the rather long-winded method of enabling Voice Control in anticipation of any skippable video ads showing.
+The first is that one has to make the initial effort to turn Voice Control on.
+In the case of a Mac, this is even more problematic as you have to physically interact with your computer either to activate Siri or to turn Voice Control on yourself.
+This means that you have to foresee when you will not be able to interact with the trackpad or mouse while watching a Youtube video and enable Voice Control in anticipation of any skippable video ads showing.

-The second issue is that if Voice Control is on during the playing of a Youtube video, your Mac has a harder time hearing your commands over the video audio.
-There is also the chance that your Mac will respond to what is being said in the video if it recognises any of the dialogue as a voice command.
-To overcome this, you have two options: Either separate the audio output (video audio) from the audio input (your commands) by running the Youtube audio through headphones rather than internal or external speakers.
-This will prevent the microphones on the Mac from being hindered by or picking up extraneous voice commands from the video that is playing.
+The second issue is that if Voice Control is on during the playing of a Youtube video, your mobile device or Mac has a harder time hearing your commands over the Youtube audio.
+There is also a chance that your iPad, iPhone or Mac will respond to what is being said in the video you are watching if it misinterprets any of its dialogue as a voice command.

 Alternatively, Voice Control can be put to sleep by issuing the command “Go to sleep” to temporarily disable it.
-However, this means that when it comes time to skip a video ad, you will have to wake Voice Control up by first issuing another command: “Wake up” before going through the ad-skipping process described above.
+However, this means that when it comes time to skip a video ad, you will have to wake Voice Control up first by issuing the extra command: “Wake up” before going through the ad-skipping process previously described.